ComposableFi/composable/specifications/cosmwasm/SPEC.md

 Where `messages` are the sub-messages to process.

-Where `attributes` are the attributes associated with the default event that will be yield for the call.
+Where `attributes` are the attributes associated with the default event that will be yielded for the call.

-Where `events` are custom events that can be yield along the default event.
+Where `events` are custom events that can be yielded along the default event.

 # 3. Host Functions
 The virtual machine MUST provide the host functions listed below.
 A host function is provided by the virtual machine and callable by contracts to interact with the blockchain itself, very much like syscalls in operating system contexts.
 The next sections define each function in more depth.
-The `readonly` column determine whether the operation is allowed to alter the storage or not -- a readonly operation altering the storage result in a readonly violation.
+The `read-only` column determines whether the operation is allowed to alter the storage or not -- a read-only operation altering the storage result in a read-only violation.

 | import                   | required | description                                                                |
 |--------------------------|----------|----------------------------------------------------------------------------|